About Seventh-day Adventists#

-The Seventh-day Adventist Church is a mainstream Protestant church with approximately 19 million members worldwide, including more than one million members in North America.
+The Ephesus Church belongs to the South Atlantic Conference of Churches.
+Seventh-day Adventist Church is a mainstream Protestant church with approximately 19 million members worldwide, including more than one million members in North America.
 The Seventh-day Adventist Church seeks to enhance quality of life for people everywhere and to let people know that Jesus is coming again soon.

 Adventists believe a Trinity of three persons—the Father, the Son, and the Holy Spirit—make up one God.
 They made salvation possible when Jesus, the Son, came to earth as a baby in Bethlehem and lived a sinless life in accordance with the Father's will.
 When Jesus was crucified for the sins of the people of the world and arose from the dead on the third day, victory was won for everyone.